top of page

 The verb 'hobble' finds its origins in Middle English, where it was spelled as 'hobelen' or 'hobilien.'
 It is believed to have been influenced by the Old French word 'houblonner,' which meant 'to limple' or 'to hop,' related to 'hoube,' meaning 'a hop.'
 The word 'hobble' was used in Middle English to describe the act of walking or moving with difficulty, often due to a physical impairment, injury, or an obstacle.
 Its etymology reflects the unsteady and irregular movement that may resemble hopping or limping, which is characteristic of someone who is struggling to walk or move smoothly, often due to physical limitations or impediments.

-Quiz: Find the meaning of the verb hobble:
+Find the correct meaning of the verb hobble:

 Try Again!